Workiva/over_react/doc/flux_to_redux.md

 ### Basic Example: The Main Differences
 - __We replace the Flux store with both a state class and a reducer.__ In Redux, we do not define a class that is responsible for handling state updates.
 Rather, we create the model to represent the state and a function to describe updates.
 Then, use them in the instantiation of a Redux `Store` object.
 - __Actions are not held in an overarching wrapper class.__ Typically in Redux, actions "stand alone" from each other.
 Our reducer should have cases for all the actions that exist, but unlike Flux there is no need to knit our store and actions together by actually providing an actions instance to the store.
-Consequently, actions are broken away, pulled directly into the component, and triggered by passing an action instance into `dispatch` - the centralized dispatcher accessible via `props` or `mapDispatchToProps`.
+Consequently, actions are broken away, pulled directly into the component, and triggered by passing an action instance into `dispatch` - the centralized dispatcher accessible via `props` if mixing in `ConnectPropsMixin`, or [`mapDispatchToProps`](./over_react_redux_documentation.md#mapdispatchtoprops).
-- __In Redux, the entire store is not passed to components via props.__ React Redux's `connect` function uses context to allow you to access the store's state without passing it through multiple layers of components, and also provides a mechanism to map the relevant parts of state directly to props (an optionally only rerender when those props change). `connect` is paired with wrapping the component tree in a `ReduxProvider` component.
+- __In Redux, the entire store is not passed to components via props.__ OverReact Redux's [`connect` function](./over_react_redux_documentation.md#connect) uses context to allow you to access the store's state without passing it through multiple layers of components, and also provides a mechanism to map the relevant parts of state directly to props (and optionally only rerender when those props change). `connect` is paired with wrapping the component tree in a [`ReduxProvider` component](./over_react_redux_documentation.md#reduxprovider).

 ### Basic Conversion Step by Step
 > NOTE: This document does not attempt to teach _how_ to use Redux.
 If any of these steps cause confusion on the implementation details of Redux, see the [OverReact Redux Documentation](./over_react_redux_documentation.md).